vincentlaguna/learn-c-cpp/README.md

 - Recursion in functions
 - Variadic functions
 - Allocating memory inside structures and accessing buffers
+- Linked lists using pointers in structures and allocating memory
 -

 What I have learned in C++: